jranke/gmkin/README.md

 ```

 The following screenshot is taken after loading the gmkin workspace with
-an analysis of FOCUS dataset Z. It has to be saved as an .RData file
+an analysis of FOCUS dataset Z. It has to be saved in R as an .RData file
 first, and can then be loaded to the GUI.

 ```s